ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Examples throughout this document are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}.
 Diagnostic notation comments are often used to provide a textual representation of the parameters' keys and values.

 In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
-For example, {e'context_id_param': h'abcd0000', e'salt_input_param': h'00} stands for {71: h'abcd0000', 72: h'00}.
+For example, {e'context_id_param': h'abcd0000', e'salt_input_param': h'00'} stands for {71: h'abcd0000', 72: h'00'}.

 Note to RFC Editor: Please delete the paragraph immediately preceding this note.
 Also, in the CBOR diagnostic notation used in this document, please replace the constructs of the form e'SOME_NAME' with the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
 Finally, please delete this note.

 # Protocol Overview # {#sec-protocol-overview}

-This section provides an overview of this profile, i.e., of how to use the ACE framework for authentication and authorization {{RFC9200}} to secure communications between a client and one or more resource servers using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+This section provides an overview of this profile, i.e., of how to use the ACE framework for authentication and authorization {{RFC9200}} when communications between a client and one or more resource servers are secured using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 Note that this profile of ACE describes how access control can be enforced for a node after it has joined an OSCORE group, to access resources hosted by other members in that group.

-In particular, the process of joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} must take place before the process described in this document, and is out of the scope of this profile.
+In particular, the process of joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} must take place before the process described in this document and is out of the scope of this profile.

 An overview of the protocol flow for this profile is shown in {{fig-protocol-overview}}, where it is assumed that both the resource servers RS1 and RS2 are associated with the same authorization server AS.
-It is also assumed that the client C, as well as RS1 and RS2 have previously joined an OSCORE group with Group Identifier (gid) 0xabcd0000, and that they got assigned Sender ID (sid) 0x00, 0x01, and 0x02 in the group, respectively.
-The names of messages coincide with those of {{RFC9200}} when applicable, and messages in square brackets are optional.
+It is also assumed that the client C as well as RS1 and RS2 have previously joined an OSCORE group with Group Identifier (gid) 0xabcd0000 and that they got assigned Sender ID (sid) 0x00, 0x01, and 0x02 in the group, respectively.
+The names of messages coincide with those of {{RFC9200}} when applicable.
+Messages in square brackets are optional.

 ~~~~~~~~~~~ aasvg
 C                             RS1         RS2                        AS